- Anhydrous ammonia is free of water. In this form, it exists as a compressed gas or liquid.

 Use hazardous waste storage buildings when dealing with waste containing ammonia residue.
 Hazmat storage buildings have the same safety features as chemical storage buildings.
 They are explosion proof and can be fire-rated depending on the needs.
 Add safety features like mechanical ventilation or climate control systems.

-When storing ammonia nitrate for use as fertilizer, consider a non-fire rated TurfLoc chemical storage building.
+When considering storage of ammonia nitrate for use as fertilizer, a non-fire rated TurfLoc chemical storage building.
 Be sure the building is located 30 feet or more from an occupied building or property line.

 List of Standards for Ammonia Storage